arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 The motor anomaly detection system can be extended with remote monitoring capabilities through [Arduino Cloud](https://cloud.arduino.cc/), enabling real-time status visualization from anywhere with internet connectivity.
 This integration maintains all local functionality while adding cloud-based dashboard indicators for remote monitoring.

+***__Important Note__: The Arduino Cloud integration requires the `ArduinoIoTCloud` library and the ESP32 boards core.
+Install the ESP32 boards core through the Arduino IDE Boards Manager by searching for and installing "esp32" by Espressif Systems.
+For the `ArduinoIoTCloud` library, use the IDE's Library Manager to search and install `ArduinoIoTCloud` by Arduino, accepting all dependencies when prompted.***

 ### Cloud Architecture Overview

 The cloud integration implements a three-state monitoring system using `boolean` variables that mirror the local display states.
 Each state (`idle`, `nominal`, and `anomaly`) is represented by an exclusive boolean indicator on the Arduino Cloud dashboard, guaranteeing clear and immediate visual feedback for remote operators.